Defense Evasion, Red Teaming

 Hiding Users

 Adversaries may use hidden users to mask the presence of user accounts that they create.
-In this section, we will have a look at how users can be hidden.
+In this section, we will look at how users can be hidden.

 Using Command Prompt